jawg/taxonomy/README.md

     `Required`.
 -   `taxonomy:casing`: This will refer to another layer id.
 That's mean the current layer is the casing of the layer pointed by `taxonomy:casing`.
 This layer must be a line type.
 This will render an outline for `taxonomy:casing` (We can also use `ref` id from your layer).
 -   `taxonomy:example`: This is a text example for symbols groups.
 Default text is layer id.
+-   `taxonomy:matches`: This is an array of objects that will process a `match` or `case` expression.
+    -   `name`: The name or title to display for this example.
+    -   `example`: The text to display if it's a symbol.
+    -   `[expression]:[key]`: The value to return when this expression is found, this should be a value that can be found in your tile.
+You can add many expressions.
+        -   Example `{"name": "Green Grass", "get:class": "grass"}` will display Green Grass and replace occurences of `["get", "class"]` by `grass`.

 ### Concrete example